Serving Yakima and Kittitas Counties in Central Washington

 United Way of Central Washington has served our community for over 60 years.
 We have history of partnering with quality organizations to make a lasting impact on Yakima and Kittitas counties.
 While this emphaisis is on partnership will never change, we have decided to unite behind a specific focus area in order to make a greater impact.
 This approach also falls in line with other best practice United Ways across the state and nation.

-Our United Way is committed to overcoming intergenerational poverty by building resilience in the lives of under-served youth in Central Washington
+Our United Way is committed to overcoming intergenerational poverty by building resilience and closing the opportunity gap in the lives of our youth in Central Washington

 Over the last 18 months, our organization has analyzed our internal history and operations as well as the communities we serve.
 After research and conversations at the board, staff and community levels, we identified intergenerational poverty as a key issue for youth in Central Washington.
 Our hope by shifting to this issue-focused model is that United Way, along with public and private partners, can make a meaningful impact in this area with measurable results.